Hitch-Hike Blu-ray Movie

 On their way to California, Walter and Eve pick up Adam (David Hess, House on the Edge of the Park), a handsome hitchhiker whose car has broken down.
 Walter quickly makes it obvious that he does not like Adam’s personality, while Eve instantly warms up to the stranger and even gives him a few inviting looks.
 Much to their surprise, Adam pulls out a gun and threatens to use it if they do not follow his orders.
 The three then embark on a wild and dangerous journey through the desert.

-The film’s relentless energy is what gives it its identity.
-There is only one segment in the very beginning where for a very short period of time the tempo is fairly relaxed, but after the inebriated Walter confronts an old couple the film switches in overdrive mode and stays that way until the final credits roll.
+The relentless energy that permeates the narrative is what gives Hitch-Hike its identity.
+There is only one segment at the very beginning where, for a very short period of time, the tempo is fairly relaxed.
+However, after the inebriated Walter confronts an old couple, Hitch-Hike shifts into overdrive mode and stays that way until the final credits roll.

-The characters are very wild and unpredictable.
-One’s initial impression is that the only loose cannon is the stranger, but after the three travelers get to know each other a little better one begins to wonder whether Walter and Eve might have split personalities that could change the balance of powers.
+The main characters are wild and unpredictable.
+One’s initial impression is that the only loose cannon is the stranger, but after the three travelers get to know each other a little better, one begins to wonder whether Walter and Eve might have split personalities that could change the balance of power.
 Their frustration then gradually becomes a key factor in their relationship with the stranger and further complicates the situation.
-As a result, instead of going down a familiar path, the film produces a number of very effective twists.
+As a result, instead of going down a familiar path, Hitch-Hike produces several very effective twists.

-The dialog is rough and some of the sex scenes quite revealing, but this is hardly surprising.
-Similar to the many ultra-violent cop thrillers (also known as poliziotteschi) that became popular in Italy during the 1970s, the film has a very distinctive macho attitude which basically gives it the authentic period look these types of projects needed in order to sell.
-The film also has two official audio tracks: English, which was offered to international distributors, and Italian, which was used for the Italian market.
+The dialogue is rough and some of the sex scenes quite revealing, but this is hardly surprising.
+Similar to the many ultra-violent cop thrillers (also known as poliziotteschi) that became popular in Italy during the 1970s, Hitch-Hike has a distinctive macho attitude, which is essential for the authentic period look these types of projects needed to sell well.
+Entirely predictably, Hitch-Hike was finalized with two original audio tracks, too.
+An English track was used for its international version, while an Italian track was used for its domestic version.

-Nero is very convincing as the feisty Italian reporter who feels that he has made a number of unnecessary sacrifices throughout his life to prove that he did not marry his wife for her money.
-Clery, a truly beautiful French actress who shortly after this film would appear in Moonraker, is excellent as the young seductress.
-Hess also does not disappoint as the maniac who is convinced that it is only a matter of time before he reaches Mexico and begins a new life.
+Nero is compelling as the feisty Italian reporter who feels that he has made several unnecessary sacrifices throughout his life to prove that he did not marry his wife for her money.
+Clery, a gorgeous French actress who shortly after would appear in Moonraker, is excellent as the young seductress.
+Hess also does not disappoint as the maniac, who is convinced that it is only a matter of time before he reaches Mexico and begins a new life.

-The playful, at times borderline psychedelic soundtrack was created by the legendary Ennio Morricone.
+The playful, at times borderline psychedelic, soundtrack was created by the legendary maestro Ennio Morricone.

 Hitch-Hike Blu-ray Movie, Video Quality 3.5 of 5